anaswaratrajan/Chunkedset/README.md

 # Chunkedset

 The ChunkedSet stores its elements in Chunks of size k.
 It behaves as a set and contains only unique values in all chunks combined.

+The implementation works efficiently for any number of chunks.

+ChunkedSet is implemented with 3 hash_tables.
+Each of which helps make it behave as a set of sets.

+      Data_table -
+          hash_table1 : key   :  datapoint
+                        value :  (chunk, slots)
+      Slot_table -
+          hash_table2 : key   :  slots
+                        value :  [list of chunks]
+      Node_table -
+          hash_table3 : key   :  chunks
+                        value :  datapoints in tuple

 Table of contents
 -------------